-Celebrating its long-standing partnership with the Okalys-Corum Team, the Swiss watch making brand has presented a special edition Admiral’s Cup Chronograph 48 Grand Prix CORUM (ref.
-753.935.06-0231.AK57) automatic chronograph watch.
-As it becomes usual for the niche of “sporty” luxury watches, the new timepiece combines such materials as light-weight titanium, elastic rubber and leather with textile-look finish.
+Celebrating its long-standing partnership with the Okalys-Corum Team, Corum has presented a special-edition Admiral’s Cup Chronograph 48 Grand Prix (ref.
+753.935.06-0231.AK57) model.
+As it becomes usual for the niche of “sporty” luxury chronograph, the new timepiece combines such materials as light-weight titanium, elastic rubber, and leather with textile-look finish.

 With the total production run limited to only 25 pieces, the Admiral’s Cup Chronograph 48 Grand Prix is delivered in a huge titanium case 48 mm in diameter and whole 17 mm thick.

-Its dark gray dial and black rubber band with textile-look texture is matched to a thick black rubber dodecagonal bezel that partially protects the convex sapphire crystal from abuse.
+Its dark gray dial and black rubber band with textile-look texture are matched to a thick black rubber dodecagonal bezel that partially protects the convex sapphire crystal from abuse.

-Although Corum plans to sell the watch for as high as 10,200 CHF, the Admiral’s Cup Chronograph 48 Grand Prix is delivered with a titanium tongue buckle, not a deployment clasp one would expect from such a high-priced piece of work.
+Although Corum plans to sell the Chronograph 48 Grand Prix for as high as 10,200 CHF, it is surprising that the strap that it comes on is equipped with just a titanium tongue buckle, not a deployment clasp one would expect from such a high-priced piece of work.

-The watch is powered by the CO753 automatic movement, which is basically the top-grade, COSC-certified version of the good old ETA 7753 ebauche.
+What’s inside?
+Well, inside is the Cal.
+CO753 automatic movement, which is basically the top-grade, COSC-certified version of the good old ETA 7753 ebauche.
 The only difference between the two is that CO753’s rotor is decorated with Corum’s logo.